Overview

 indicated above in Item 11.C, Tarbox Family Office, Inc. has a personal securities transaction

-policy in place to monitor the personal securities transaction and securities holdings of each of
+policy in place to monitor the personal securities transactions and securities holdings of each of

 Tarbox Family Office, Inc.’s Access Persons.